British Rail Class 156: British Rail

 The first 100 were painted in Provincial sector's livery of blue and beige with light blue stripe.
-Twenty units based at Tyseley depot, 156401–156419 and 156422, were later repainted into Regional Railways Express livery after the rebranding of Provincial.
-The last fourteen units were operated by Strathclyde PTE, and carried an orange and black livery.
-Following the delivery of the Class 158s in the early 1990s, the 156s began to be cascaded to less important services.
+Twenty units based at Tyseley depot, 156401–156419 and 156422, were later repainted into Regional Railways' Express livery after the rebranding of Provincial.
+The last fourteen units were operated by Strathclyde PTE, carrying an orange and black livery.
+Following the delivery of the Express Sprinters in the early 1990s, the 156s began to be cascaded to less important services.

-In the early 1990s, British Rail was looking to save costs on rural routes, and decided that operating two-car trains was too expensive.
-The company planned to convert a number of Class 156 units into single-car vehicles, named as Class 152.
-In the event, the decision was taken to do this with the instead, forming the fleet.
+In the early 1990s, BR was looking to save costs on rural routes, and decided that operating two-car trains was too expensive.
+The company planned to convert a number of units into single-car vehicles, named as Class 152.
+In the event, the decision was taken to do this with the Class 155 instead, forming the fleet.

 Post-privatisation

-As part of the privatisation of British Rail, the Class 156 fleet was split and sold to Angel Trains (76 units) and Porterbrook (38), who then leased the units to a number of train operating companies.
+As part of the privatisation of British Rail, the fleet was split and sold to Angel Trains (76 units) and Porterbrook (38), which then leased the units to several train operating companies in the following regions: